ryannix123/single-node-openshift/SNOing.md

      -n openshift-ingress-operator
 ```

-The instance of Single Node OpenShfit is not set with a Let's Encrypt certificate.
-Any applications you deploy, preferrably as a non-admin, should use the Let's Encrypt certificate by default.
+The instance of Single Node OpenShift is not set with a Let's Encrypt certificate.
+Any applications you deploy, preferably as a non-admin, should use the Let's Encrypt certificate by default.

-# Shuting down your instance of SNO cleanly
+# Shutting down your instance of SNO cleanly

-First, determinte when the cluster certificates expire, and plan to shut it down on or before the expiration date.
+First, determine when the cluster certificates expire, and plan to shut it down on or before the expiration date.

 From the command line on either your local system or your RHEL system, run the following command as Kubeadmin: